Blendify/blender-manual/trunk/blender_docs/manual/preferences/file_paths.rst

 File Paths
 **********

-The *File* tab in *User Preferences* allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more.
+The *File* tab in *Preferences* allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more.

 Locations for various external files can be set for the following options: